mozilla/pontoon/CONTRIBUTING.rst

 Code style
 ==========

-We use code formatters so that we cannot fight over code style.
+We use code formatters so that we do not have to fight over code style.
-You are free to write code however you like, because in the end formatter is the one that will format it.
+You are free to write code however you like, because in the end the formatter is the one that will format it.
 We thus don't need to pay attention to style during code reviews, and are free from those never-ending code style discussions.